-Brett started with WindReach Farm in 2018.
-Before WindReach Farm, he completed the Police Foundations and Child Youth Care programs at Durham College, giving him the opportunity to work with the community in a variety of different settings.
-WindReach Farm was one of his placements, and completely changed his vision of what he wanted to do moving forward.
-The Learning-4-Life program has provided him with a chance to utilize his artistic abilities and team work skills to enhance the experience for the participants on a daily basis.
+Prior to starting at WindReach in 2018, Brett completed the Police Foundations and Child Youth Care programs at Durham College, where he got to work with the community in different settings.
+However, his placement at WindReach Farm completely changed his vision of what he wanted to do moving forward.
+The Learning-4-Life program has provided him with a chance to utilize his artistic abilities and teamwork skills to enhance the participants’ experience on a daily basis.

-Brett enjoys diving into the planning for the program, and finding new and exciting ways to make the program accessible for all.
-His favourite activity in the program is the monthly talent shows, where everyone gets the chance to showcase their creativity and talents in a fun, inclusive way.
+Brett enjoys finding new and exciting ways to make the program accessible.
+His favourite activity is the monthly talent shows, where everyone gets the chance to showcase their creativity and talents in a fun, inclusive way.
 Brett’s favourite animals on the farm are the goats, who he loves to train to jump through hoops.
 When he isn’t at the farm, Brett can be found playing sports, spending time with his family, and completing house renovations.

 905.655.5827 ext.
 236